-The future Metropolitan Urban Master Plan (PDUM, pending approval) steered by the Barcelona Metropolitan Area (AMB) identifies the transformation of axes such as the Meridiana Avenue, the C-245 Road in the lower Llobregat delta or the N-150 Avinguda del Vallès as projects of metropolitan interest with a supra-municipal character.
+The future Metropolitan Urban Master Plan (PDUM, pending final approval in 2023) is steered by the Barcelona Metropolitan Area (AMB).
+It identifies the transformation of axes such as the Meridiana Avenue, the C-245 Road in the lower Llobregat delta or the N-150 Avinguda del Vallès as projects of metropolitan interest with a supra-municipal character.